guibracco/guibracco/README.md

 👋 Hi, I’m @guibracco
 🎓 I'm a Data Analyst student at Hyper Island - Stockholm
-💼 Currently doing my internship at Epidemic Sound
+💼 Currently working as a Data Scientist intern at Epidemic Sound
 📫 Reach me on https://linkedin.com/in/guibracco